 The easiest way to find out?
 Ask the jail: “what is the deadline for releasing him if charges haven’t been filed?”
 The Deputy at the jail will normally tell you, “noon,” of such-and-such day of the week.
 To go beyond that, call Attorney Thomas Gallagher or another Minnesota criminal defense lawyer.

-7. Arrest with an arrest warrant
+7. Arrest with a warrant

 Minnesota Rules of Criminal Procedure, Rule 3.02, Subd.
 2.

 “Directions of Warrant.
 The warrant must direct that the defendant be brought promptly before the court that issued the warrant if the court is in session.
-If the court specified is not in session, the warrant must direct that the defendant be brought before the court without unnecessary delay, and not later than 36 hours after the arrest, exclusive of the day of arrest, or as soon as a judge is available.”Minnesota Rules of Criminal Procedure, Rule 3.02, Subd.
+If the court specified is not in session, the warrant must direct that the defendant be brought before the court without unnecessary delay, and not later than 36 hours after the arrest, exclusive of the day of arrest, or as soon as a judge is available.”Minn.
+Rules of Criminal Procedure, Rule 3.02, Subd.
 2

 See also, Rule 4.01.
 A defense lawyer can use a violation of this rule to get a client out of jail.

-8. Right to Pretrial Release
+8. Right to Pretrial Release; out of jail

 The Minnesota Constitution includes two clauses guaranteeing the right to bail.
 The first says “excessive bail shall not be required.”
 Minn.
 Const.
 Article 1, § 5, similar to the United States Constitutional protection against excessive bail.